slightlyoriented/kaazing-php-websocket-example/README.md

 * Start the Kaazing gateway with `./kaazing-gateway-community-5.1.0/bin/gateway.start`
 * Start the PHP server which will get prices and descriptions from the API with `php indian-mutual-fund-server.php`
 * In less than a minute you should see the Kaazing gateway connect to the PHP server, please wait until this happens, the Kaazing gateway sets up a pool of initial connections to improve performance
-* Get a list of mutual funds with *birla* in the description `php php-ws/indian-mutual-fund-client.php LIST birla`
+* Get a list of mutual funds with *birla* in the description `./indian-mutual-fund-client.php LIST birla`
 * You should see a list of 10 funds with their identifiers on the left and description on the right
-* Pick one of them and run `php php-ws/indian-mutual-fund-client.php PRICE <identifier>`
+* Pick one of them and run `./indian-mutual-fund-client.php PRICE <identifier>`

 Run Indian Mutual Fund Example with Caching
 -------------------------------------------